John Pardoe

 John Wentworth Pardoe (born 27 July 1934) is a British retired businessman and Liberal Party politician.
 He was Chairman of Sight and Sound Education Ltd from 1979 to 1989.

 Early life and education

-Pardoe was the son of Cuthbert B. Pardoe and Marjorie E. W. (née Taylor).
-He attended King's College School, Cambridge, and was a chorister in the Choir of King's College, Cambridge.
+Pardoe was the son of solicitor Cuthbert B. Pardoe and Marjorie E. W. (née Taylor).
+He attended Holy Rosary School in Bridgwater, and later King's College School, Cambridge, and was a chorister in the Choir of King's College, Cambridge.
 He then went to Sherborne School, a boarding independent school for boys in the market town of Sherborne in Dorset, followed by Corpus Christi College, Cambridge.
+He won a singing scholarship to Cambridge as a baritone.
+He graduated in economics and English.
 He was active in the famous Footlights drama club; one critic of their 1955 revue panned future comedian Jonathan Miller, whilst predicting a bold comedic future for Pardoe.
 He gained an MA at Cambridge.

+During his National Service, Pardoe was commissioned in the Fighter Control Branch of the Royal Air Force.

 Early career

 Pardoe worked for Television Audience Measurement Ltd from 1958 to 1960, Osborne Peacock Co.
 Ltd from 1960 to 1961 and Liberal News from 1961 to 1966.